cereniyim/llm-story-generator/README.md

 Moreover, to be able to experiment with different models, I used Hugging Face Hub and to keep the local environment lightweight.

+Implementation can be found in `src/generators.py`.

 ### Using MongoDB as database solution
 I used noSQL DB (MongoDB) as the database solution.
 It requires less schema pre-planning and design.
 Also, it allows flexibility through documents.
 The flexible schema allowed me to do extensive integration testing.

 In the context of a production application, mongoDB allows horizontal scaling through sharding.
-Assuming that there will be a terabytes of data for MarvinAI, Mongo DB could be a reasonable choice from that perspective as well.
+Assuming that there will be terabytes of data for MarvinAI, Mongo DB could be a reasonable choice from that perspective as well.

 Also, thinking from the production-scale chatbot application has motivated me to select MongoDB as the database solution.

+Implementation can be found in `src/gateway.py`.

 ### Strava authentication logic
 One of the requirements was to authenticate users through Strava.
 I embedded authentication logic in the web service to be able